 In college, Maria took a break from intensive vocal studies and got a BA in Psychology from the University of Virginia.
-After trying out many different kinds of jobs, and seriously considering a Master’s degree in Couples and Family Therapy, she realized music needed to be the center of her life in order for her to be truly fulfilled.
+After trying many different kinds of jobs, and seriously considering a Master’s degree in Couples and Family Therapy, she realized music needed to be the center of her life in order to be truly fulfilled.

 Aside from always improving as a musician, Maria aims to take care of her mind-heart and body through meditation and yoga.
 She did a two month silent Vipassana meditation retreat at Spirit Rock that taught her self-love (a skill all performers should have) and the value of stillness.
 She hopes to continue this beautiful practice even in the busiest of times!